Slins-23/neural-network/README.md

 ## Examples

-* Note: The following example videos are sped-up and low quality due to GitHub's file size limit og 10MB.
+* Note: The following example videos are sped-up and low quality due to GitHub's file size limit of 10MB.

 ### Linear regression (houses.csv)